 Unify multiple Azure Monitor Application Insights resources

-This article describes how to query and view all your Application Insights application log data in one place, even when they are in different Azure subscriptions, as a replacement for the deprecation of the Application Insights Connector.
-The number of resources Application Insights resources that you can include in a single query is limited to 100.
+This article describes how to query and view all your Application Insights log data in one place, even when they are in different Azure subscriptions, as a replacement for the deprecation of the Application Insights Connector.
+The number of Application Insights resources that you can include in a single query is limited to 100.

 Recommended approach to query multiple Application Insights resources